yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 ```

 Notes:
-- There is a noticeable latency for the first four inference requests.
+- There is a noticeable latency for the first two inference requests.
 Please send warm-up requests before starting the benchmark.
-- MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking
+- MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking.
+Additionally, `ignore_eos` should generally be omitted or set to `false` when using MTP to avoid speculating garbage outputs and getting unrealistic acceptance rates.

 ### Client